 After the stay they must return home to think about their future.
 This gives them time to ‘cool down’ and ask family and friends their advice, free of pressure.
 The Manager will discuss the application with her team (usually within a few weeks).
 If suitable to both parties’ accommodation will be offered to the prospective individual.

 Although Hewlett Court do not provide any care some privately arrange for outside care companies to come in to either administer medication or assist with washing and dressing however all individuals must be fully mobile and ensure they mobilise down to the dining room for all meals.

 Manager – Beverley Schofield

 Team Leader and Hewlett Court Communications officer – Rachel Cookson

 Bury BL0 9XJ

-The Hewlett Court Comforts Fund involves a committee to collect and raise funds to ensure entertainment, events and outings are provided for the Hewlett Court Residents.
+The Hewlett Court Comforts Fund involves a committee to collect and raise funds to ensure entertainment, events and outings are provided for Hewlett Court.

 Director of Operations